Meet Margaret River's First 'Bean to Bar' Chocolate Maker

 Cacao beans are sourced from all over the world and shipped to the factory in Yallingup, where they are sorted by hand and carefully roasted.
 “In sourcing our cacao we look for a variety of flavours from a range of locations to create chocolate that really highlights the diversity,” Gabriel says.
 Cacao beans from Venezuela have a rich fruity taste, while those from Indonesia have distinct smoky undertones.

 From the intensity of Gabriel’s 99% dark to their velvety white chocolate, there is something to suit all tastes, but the award-winning Madagascan 72% dark chocolate is a must-try for connoisseurs.
-[This dark chocolate has been a gold medal recipient at the Perth Royal Food Awards and the Sydney Royal Easter Show.]
+This dark chocolate has been a gold medal recipient at the Perth Royal Food Awards and the Sydney Royal Easter Show.
 The beans that go into this bar are sourced from the Sambirano Valley on the northern tip of Madagascar, giving the chocolate subtle hints of lime and orange zest.
 Gabriel and Ruth’s passion for all things chocolate shines through in the distinctive flavours of each and every bar they create.
 Their bean-to-bar philosophy is unique to the region and shows that working with what nature provides is often the key to creating something extraordinary.
-Taste the difference of this single-origin chocolate for yourself on our 15 Day Wonders of the South West tour.
+Taste the difference of this single-origin chocolate for yourself on our 9 Day South West Explorer tour.

 Swim with dolphins at Monkey Mia, cruise Shark Bay, indulge in sensational wines in Margaret River (and chocolate) and that's just for starters!
 Western Australia's coastline is incredibly diverse ... and long.
 Stretching 10,194km from the South West Corner, through the Kimberley and all the way to the Top End, it's no surprise that WA packs in some serious wow-factor.